Ethnic groups in Chicago: Mexicans

-Mexicans contribute to 79.2% of the Hispanic population in Chicago, with Puerto Ricans the second largest, Central Americans the third largest, and Ecuadorians, the fourth largest, Cubans the fifth, Colombians the sixth, and Peruvians the seventh largest.

 Puerto Ricans

 Cubans

 There is a substantial Cuban population in Chicago.
 Cubans first migrated to Chicago during the 1950s.

 Dominicans

 There is a small community of Dominicans in Chicago.
-They are concentrated in the Humboldt Park neighborhood and Chicago’s Northwest Side.
+They are concentrated in the Humboldt Park neighborhood and Chicago's Northwest Side.
 Dominican families have lived in Chicago since 1966.

 Ecuadorians

 Ecuadorians are one of the largest Latin American group in Chicago.
 Ecuadorian presence in the city dates back to the mid-twentieth century.

 Guatemalans

 Chicago has a significant Guatemalan population.

 Salvadorans

-Chicago’s Salvadoran population is concentrated in the North Side neighborhoods of Rogers Park, Albany Park, Logan Square, and Edgewater.
+Chicago's Salvadoran population is concentrated in the North Side neighborhoods of Rogers Park, Albany Park, Logan Square, and Edgewater.

-Hondurans

-There is a Honduran community in South Chicago.

-Colombians

-There is a Colombian community in Chicago.

-Argentines

-There is a Argentina community in Chicago.

-Peruvians

-There is a Peruvian community in Chicago.

 Venezuelans

 There is a Venezuelan community in Chicago.

-Nicaraguans

-There is a Nicaraguan community in Chicago.

-Bolivians

-There is a Bolivian community in Chicago.

-Paraguayans

-There is a Paraguayan community in Chicago.

-Costa Ricans

-There is a Costa Rican community in Chicago.

-Uruguayans

-There is a Uruguayan community in Chicago.

-Brazilians

-There is a Brazilian community in Chicago.
+A large number of Venezuelans arrived in Chicago in 2022 due to Operation Lone Star's bussing program, which brought over 51,000 migrants to Chicago, many of whom were Venezuelan.

+Other Latin American groups

+Other groups of Latin Americans present in Chicago include Brazilians, Chileans, Uruguayans, Costa Ricans, Paraguayans, Bolivians, Nicaraguans, Peruvians, Argentinians, Colombians, and Hondurans.